SixSevenApps/Stork/README.md

 ## Description

-NOTE: This is a forked version of the Android app for the [Revolt](https://revolt.chat) chat platform.
+NOTE: This is a forked version of the Android app for the [Stoat](https://stoat.chat) chat platform.
-**I am not affilated with the Revolt Team, nor is this an official Revolt product.**
+**I am not affilated with the Stoat Team, nor is this an official Stoat product.**

 I made this for some QOL changes that aren't present in the current version at the time of writing such as notification support, jump to reply, voice messages, and more!